garnajee/home-server/README.md

 - [Tailscale](https://tailscale.com/kb/1131/synology/) on Synology
 - [CloudFlare Tunnel](https://github.com/cloudflare/cloudflared)

+> [!WARNING]
-Pay attention to not use CloudFlare tunnel for Jellyfin streaming, you may be banned for breaking [TOS](https://www.cloudflare.com/en-gb/terms/).
+> Pay attention to not use CloudFlare tunnel for Jellyfin streaming, you may be banned for breaking [TOS](https://www.cloudflare.com/en-gb/terms/).

 ### Webhooks